dungeontiger/visualization-demo/README.md

 onLoad

+code assumes all levels of a dimension are strings

 This is not perfect good but is good enough.
 They are many different ways to accomplish the features shown in this demo.
 This is meant to show how quick and easy it is,not architectural or code elegance